URL Phishing: What It Is, Real World Examples & Strategies

 URL phishing is a type of phishing in which the attacker manipulates a URL to trick the victim into visiting the webpage and unwittingly doing the attacker’s bidding.
 For example, they might coax you into providing sensitive information, downloading malware, or sending them money.

-Typically, URL phishing occurs alongside brandjacking, where cybercriminals design their phishing webpage to mimic known and trusted websites.
+URL phishing tends to occur alongside brandjacking, where cybercriminals design their phishing webpage to mimic known and trusted websites.
 Often, they try to look like popular social media services, official government domains, or banking websites.

 One of the most famous URL phishing incidents occurred in 2016 when security researchers reported that thousands of readers were tricked into browsing on a fake version of Google News.
 According to Cyware News: